 Thor Lore: Days of Rage

-The Odinson and a mindless Hulk throw down in NYC!
+Revisit the time Thor and a mindless Hulk threw down in NYC!

 Thor and Hulk have always had a tumultuous relationship.

 In the short time they served on the Avengers together, the two didn’t get along too well…though, since then, they’ve adopted a healthy—though sometimes begrudging—respect for each other.
 Below, we scope out one of their most epic battles—in 1984’s INCREDIBLE HULK #300 by writer Bill Mantlo and artist Sal Buscema.

 At the time, Bruce Banner thought he’d done away with the Hulk’s rage-filled personality.
 However, when Nightmare decided to torment Doctor Strange, the green guy came back as Banner decided to change into the Jade Giant to stop the villain’s dark schemes.

 The issue began with The Hulk rampaging across New York City.
 In response, the U.S. government deemed it appropriate to use any means to take him down—including the use of chemical fire bombs dropped by S.H.I.E.L.D. ships.

 The chaos forced a few local New York heroes to respond to the situation as well—Daredevil saved a child from the reverberating danger, Spider-Man caught a couple of plummeting pilots as they fell from the sky, and Doctor Strange escaped Nightmare to search for an alternate dimension in which The Hulk might be contained.